 The Australian Government has funded COPMI to continue our work in 2014-15, providing the opportunity to promote new work developed, produce important new resources and to expand the awareness and reach of COPMI’s work.

 Goals for 2014-15

-- Enhance access to information for family members and carers (including children) where a parent experiences mental illness.
+- Increase access to information for family members and carers (including children) where a parent experiences mental illness

 Information for families

 - Continue to promote and disseminate existing and new online and hardcopy COPMI materials

 - Develop new hard copy and online information resources for parents on supporting child resilience, family resilience and family recovery